Renson Haynes

-Renson Haynes (born October 12, 1978) is a Vincentian former football manager and former footballer who is last known to have managed the Saint Vincent and the Grenadines national football team.
+Renson Haynes (born October 12, 1978) is a Vincentian football manager and former player.
+He has managed the Saint Vincent and the Grenadines national team.

 Early life

 Haynes is a native of Calliaqua, Saint Vincent and the Grenadines, and started playing football while enrolled at the Calliaqua Anglican School, before playing for the St. Vincent Grammar School and St. Vincent Community College, helping them win two consecutive Inter-Secondary School Football Championships, and was named 1998 Sportsman of the Year.

 College career

 Haynes attended and played for Central Connecticut State University in the United States through a sports scholarship.

 Club career

 Haynes was regarded as a Saint Vincent and the Grenadines prospect.

 International career

 Haynes played for the Saint Vincent and the Grenadines, including during the 2006 FIFA World Cup qualifiers.
 On June 13, 2004, he scored his first national team goal during a 2–2 tie against Nicaragua.
 In total, he made eighteen appearances and scored eleven goals for the Saint Vincent and the Grenadines national football team.